GuiDoSignal/coursera-machinelearning/index.md

 ## trainInfo, : There were missing values in resampled performance measures.
 ```

-As you can see on the code above, we did a 5-fold repeated cross validation
+As you can see on the code above, we tried 10 different values for the mtry
-with 3 runs to evaluate our model.
-The chart below shows that we achieved
+parameter (number of random selected predictors at each split) and evaluated
-over than 99.4% of accuracy with 27 random predictors select at each
+each of them with a 5-fold repeated cross validation with 3 runs.

-split (mtry = 27).
+The chart below shows that the accuracy of 99.4% was achieved when mtry = 27.

 ![plot of chunk acc1](figure/acc1-1.png)